Wickenheiser heads six-member Hockey Hall of Fame class

 Wickenheiser, a four-time Olympic gold medalist, was inducted in her first year of eligibility.
 She retired in 2017 and is Canada’s all-time leading women’s scorer with 168 goals, 211 assists and 379 points in 276 games.

-The 40-year-old Wickenheiser is currently assistant director of player development for the Toronto Maple Leafs.
+The 40-year-old Saskatchewan native is assistant director of player development for the Toronto Maple Leafs.

+Wickenheiser is also a medical student at the University of Calgary and was writing a mandatory exam when the announcement was made.
+Hours later, she tweeted a response.

+“Just stepped out of a med school course to the news.
+A huge honor and dream come true for a little girl from Shaunavon, Sask..
+Congrats to Guy,Sergei,Vaclav,Jim and Jerry.
+Thank you for all the kind words,” she tweeted.

 Carbonneau tallied 663 points (260 goals, 403 assists) in 1,318 games with the Montreal Canadiens (1980-94), St. Louis Blues (1994-95) and Dallas Stars (1995-2000).
 The forward won two Stanley Cup titles with the Canadiens and one with the Stars.